Cauliflower Katsu Curry

 Recipe:

-- Cut the cauliflower through the core into 2 large vertical slices.
-You can use more if you want to make more steaks or keep the rest of the cauliflower for another recipe (like this one).
+1. Cut the cauliflower through the core into 2 large vertical slices.
+Want to make more steaks?
+Just cut more slices – or keep the cauliflower for another recipe (like this one).

-- Dredge (dip) the cauliflower slices in flour, then in beaten eggs/plant based milk, and finally in panko breadcrumbs.
-Repeat, start in the flour, then dredge in eggs and finish in breadcrumbs.
-This will create a nice crispy thickness around the cauliflower.
+2. Dip the cauliflower slices in flour, then in beaten eggs or milk, and then in the breadcrumbs, then repeat.
+This will create a nice crispy crust around the cauliflower.

-- Preheat the oven to a very low temperature, just to get it warm.
-In a large frying pan, heat about 1 cm in depth of vegetable oil.
+3. Preheat the oven to a very low temperature, just to get it warm.
+Heat about 1 cm vegetable oil in a large frying pan.
 Carefully lower the cauliflower slices in, and fry for about 4-5 minutes on each side, until golden brown all over.
 Do this in batches, and keep the cooked cauliflower in the warm oven while the other slice is cooking.

-- In a small saucepan, heat the oil and add the onion, garlic and ginger.
-Fry for 2-3 minutes over medium heat until softened.
-Then add the curry powder, garam masala and ground turmeric.
-Cook out your spices for a minute, add the flour and cook out for another minute.
+4. Heat more oil in small saucepan, and add the onion, garlic and ginger.
+Fry for 2-3 minutes over medium heat until softened, then add the curry powder, garam masala and ground turmeric.
+Cook for a minute, add the flour and cook for another minute.

-- Add the coconut sugar, coconut milk, soy sauce, tomato puree and hot chilli sauce.
+5. Add the sugar, coconut milk, soy sauce, tomato purée and hot chilli sauce.
 Stir to combine and simmer for 10 minutes, or until the sauce has reduced and thickened.

 How to store

 Store in the fridge for up to 3 days.
 You can store the katsu sauce in the freezer for up to 1 month.
-If you wish to freeze the dredged cauliflower, do it before cooking.
-Then defrost and fry when ready to eat.
+Want to freeze the cauliflower?
+Do it before cooking, then defrost and fry when you're ready to eat it.

 Leftovers